ConnorMarcus/SYSC3303Project/README.md

 1. Follow the previous steps to set up the project in Eclipse.

-2. To run a single test case open the "com.sysc3303.project.test" package in the “src” directory then click on any JUnit Test Class.
+2. To run a single test case open the `com.sysc3303.project.test` package in the `src` directory then click on any JUnit Test Class.
 Now in the Drop down menu select Run > Run As > JUnit Test.

-3. Alternatively, all the JUnit Test Classes can be run by right-clicking on the "com.sysc3303.project.test" package and selecting Run As > JUnit Test.
+3. Alternatively, all the JUnit Test Classes can be run by right-clicking on the `com.sysc3303.project.test` package and selecting Run As > JUnit Test.

 ***NOTE:*** If you encounter an error when running the project or the test cases in Eclipse you may need to clean the project by selecting the menu Project > Clean.